MetaMask/snaps/docs/internals/execution.md

 # Secure snap execution in SES

-To avoid snaps from getting access to the extension, dangerous APIs, and such, we run snaps in a different "realm," which is a separate JavaScript execution environment.
+To avoid snaps from getting access to the client, dangerous APIs, and such, we run snaps in a different "realm," which is a separate JavaScript execution environment.
 Inside this realm we use [SES]'s lockdown feature to harden the realm, and prevent the snap from breaking out of the sandbox.
 For certain APIs,